Project Overview

 Primary sort rejects will contain residual copper and zinc that will be processed through the second stage ore sorter to produce medium grade ore (middlings) that will be stockpiled for processing through either the concentrator or the heap.
 Secondary sort rejects may also be treated on the heap if their residual copper and zinc content is above the marginal cut-off grade for production through the heap leach circuit.

-2023 Definitive Feasibility Study
+2026 Definitive Feasibility Study Update

 Mons Cupri and Whim Creek are proposed to be mined using conventional open cut mining techniques, while the high-grade Evelyn and Salt Creek deposits are proposed to be mined using underground techniques.